Rewzilla/c-debugging-tips/howto/valgrind.md

     15
 	```

-Aha, looks like a second occurence of the same bug!
+Aha, looks like a second occurrence of the same bug!
 Another simple off-by-one mistake.
 Removing the two equals signs from these for-loops resolves both issues.

 ## Requirements